Loading Begivenheder

 v/ Rune Clausen, The Green Museum

 In 2020, 17 million Danish mink were killed during the COVID pandemic.
-An almost 100-year-old agricultural and
+An almost 100-year-old agricultural and industrial adventure was shut down.
+Apparently.
+But the story of the small American predator's Danish life is far from over.

-Rune Clausen is a museum curator at the Green Museum and works with the history of hunting and animals.
+Rune Clausen is a curator at the Green Museum and works with the cultural history of hunting and animals.
+In his work, he deals with the relationship between humans, animals and industry – both historically and in contemporary contexts.

 Program for the evening